What are your goals?

 Choose my own support team

-Make my own choices, shape my own life.
-When you choose Fairhaven for community or accommodation supports, you get to choose the support worker that best suits you.
+Make your own choices, shape your own life.
+When you choose Fairhaven for community or residential supports, you get to choose the support worker that best suits you.

 Our diverse team of support workers are all highly skilled professionals who value and respect people’s abilities.
 We can partner you with someone who likes the things that you like, has a similar personality and interests and/or has skills in something that you might like to try doing.